 The Amazon S3 Compatibility API relies on a signing key called a Customer Secret Key.

-In the response, id corresponds to the access key and key represents the secret key.
+In the response from oci iam customer-secret-key, id corresponds to the access key and key represents the secret key.
 Make a note of the key immediately because it will not be shown to you again!

 Finally, gather up the relevant values for the Rclone configuration.
 Remember to copy the secret key and save it somewhere.

 Run the following to collect and display the information you need.

 echo "ACCESS KEY: $K"; echo "SECRET KEY: check your notes"; echo "NAMESPACE: $N"; echo "REGION: $R"

 Over to the local system on which Rclone will be used to move files to- and from object storage.

 $ sudo yum install -y oracle-epel-release-el7 && sudo yum install -y rclone